|Healthy Diet Plans >> Health Issues and Diet >> Burst Ulcer In Stomach|

 Burst Ulcer In Stomach

 Peptic ulcers, also commonly known as stomach ulcers are sores in the stomach lining and sometimes even in the duodenum, that is, the upper part of the small intestine.
 These ulcers are caused when the amount of acid is increased in the digestive tract and or there is a decrease in the mucous coating protecting the digestive tract.
 Peptic ulcers can be caused by the Helicobacter pylori bacterium, frequent use of pain killers and several other medications.
 Can stomach ulcers burst or when does a peptic ulcer burst are commonly asked question.
 Yes, a burst ulcer in the stomach is highly possible if the peptic ulcer is left untreated.
-This is also known as a perforated peptic ulcer.

 When Does A Peptic Ulcer Burst & What Are The Symptoms?

 When this happens, the ulcer can actually eat into the stomach lining and stomach walls or the small intestine.
 This leads to the leakage of digestive fluids and food into the abdominal cavity.
 The abdominal is at a high risk of developing an infection.
 Untreated burst stomach ulcers have also caused death in some cases.
 The symptoms of a burst stomach ulcer include bleeding, epigastric pain, melena, narrowed digestive passages, sudden weight loss, loss of appetite and waterbrushes.
 Internal bleeding takes place since the stomach muscles and stomach lining start rupturing and damage blood vessels.
 The person experience severe abdominal pain.
 Pain may also be experienced while eating.
 Melena is extremely bad smelling feces.
 Waterbrushes is excessive saliva in the mouth.